Pekonije1/DocumentProcessingAndExchange/README.md

 ### Overview

 Sample project that is used for specific data extraction from files.

 Project contains two microservices.

-1. DocumentService - receives files and stores data
+1. `DocumentService` - receives files and stores data
-2. ProcessingService - processes files received from DocumentService and sends information back.
+2. `ProcessingService` - processes files received from DocumentService and sends information back.

 Communication between services is done via RabbitMq.

 ### Endpoints:

-1. POST: /documents/upload
-Receives multiple files
-2. GET /documents/{documentId}
+1. GET `/documents/{documentId}` -> get single document
+2. POST: `/documents/upload` -> upload document

 ### How it works?